Aug 19, 2010

 JERRY COYNE: It's eating my muscles and tissue and my scalp.

-ROBERT: It's eating your flesh then?
+ROBERT: It's eating your flesh, then?

 JERRY COYNE: Yeah, it is.

-JAD: Ugh.
+JAD: Oh!

 JERRY COYNE: It's turning human flesh into fly flesh.

-JERRY COYNE: It is, and that's the part that made me like it.
+JERRY COYNE: It is.
+And that's the part that made me like it.

-ROBERT: So Jerry, and the part of Jerry that is now the botfly leave Costa Rica.
-And it's time to head back to Cambridge, Massachusetts at Harvard University where Jerry's the grad student.
+ROBERT: So Jerry and the part of Jerry that is now the botfly leave Costa Rica, and it's time to head back to Cambridge, Massachusetts, at Harvard University, where Jerry's the grad student.
 And, you know, he has to check things out.

-JERRY COYNE: Nobody had ever seen anything like this at Harvard.
-They were all curious and poking and prodding and looking at it, and ooh-ing and ahh-ing, but of course none of 'em knew what to do about it.
-And I just decided, screw it.
-You know, I'm gonna—I'm gonna let it come out, make the best of it.
-And, you know, enjoy it as much as I could and—and marvel at it.
+JERRY COYNE: So I went to the health clinic and, you know, in about 10 minutes, there was 20 doctors around me.
+Nobody had ever seen anything like this at Harvard.
+They were all curious and poking and prodding and looking at it and oohing and ah-ing but, of course, none of them knew what to do about it.
+And I just decided, you know, I'm gonna let it come out, make the best of it, you know, enjoy it as much as I could, and marvel at it.
 I mean, when you really think about it, it is amazing that an animal can take human flesh and turn it, using its own genes, into a fly.
-I mean, and you have to marvel...
+I mean, you have to marvel.

-JERRY COYNE: People think this—this behavior might seem weird to the layperson.
-But to biologists, it's sort of absolutely normal to, you know, be very curious about something.
-You know, I make my living on flies.
+JERRY COYNE: You think this behavior might seem weird to the layperson, but to a biologist, it's sort of absolutely normal to be very curious about something.
+I make my living on flies.
 I work with fruit flies.
-I'm a geneticist and—and here was the fly making it's living on me.
+I'm a geneticist.
+And here was a fly making its living on me.
+You know, I was getting more and more curious.
+I wanted to see what it looked like when it came out.
+I didn't want to kill it.

-ROBERT: ...wasn't just like a total turn off, to say, "Hi, this is me and my maggot"?
+ROBERT: What about girls?
+I mean, assuming you're dating.
+So, like, wasn't this, like, a total turn off to say, "Hi, this is me and my maggot?"

 ROBERT: Sarah Rogerson was Jerry's friend.
 She inspected the fly.